wyliodrinstudio/WyliodrinSTUDIO/docs/source/projects.rst

 	studio.projects.registerEditor('EDITOR_ACE',['py','js','json','d','c','h','sh'], Ace);

-7. createEmptyProject(name, language)
+createEmptyProject(name, language)
 """""""""""""""""""""""""""""""""""""""
 Creates a new, empty project, having the name and language specified by the user.

 We called this function in the *“projects”* plugin (*AddProjectDialog.vue* component):

 .. code-block:: javascript

 	project = await this.studio.projects.createEmptyProject(this.projectName,this.languageID)

 where **projectName** and **languageID** can be modified depending on the user’s preferences.

-8. deleteProject(project)
+deleteProject(project)
 """""""""""""""""""""""""""

+* *"project"* = name of the project the user wants to delete

 This function deletes all the files related to the project chosen by the user.
+It is called inside the **ProjectLibrary.vue** component, when the user clicks on the "Delete" button.
+After removing all the files, we dispatch to the projects store the *currentProject* and the *currentFile* as *null*.

-9. renameProject(project, newName)
+renameProject(project, newName)
 """""""""""""""""""""""""""""""""""""
+* *"project"* = name of the project the user wants to rename
+* *"newName"* = the new name that the user wants to assign to the current project

 Replaces the name of a chosen project with the **“newName”** value, that is selected in the input text area.
+The function is also called inside the **ProjectLibrary.vue** component, when the user clicks on the *"Rename"* button.

-10. cloneProject(project, newName)
+cloneProject(project, newName)
 """"""""""""""""""""""""""""""""""""
+* *"project"* = name of the project the user wants to rename
+* *"newName"* = the name that the user wants to assign to the cloned project

 Creates a duplicate of the selected project and it names it with the **“newName”** value chosen by the user.

-11. importProject(project,extension)
+Same as **renameProject**, the function is called inside the **ProjectLibrary.vue** component, when the user clicks on the *"Clone"* button.

+importProject(project, extension)
 """""""""""""""""""""""""""""""""""""""
+* *"project"* = project object
+* *"extension"* = archive extension (.zip/.tar/.wylioapp)

 Loads a new project tree from the user’s computer.
-The achive extension can be *“.zip”*, *“.tar”* (in this case the files will be extracted), or *‘.wylioapp”* (we are creating recursively the project folder).
+The archive extension can be *“.zip”*, *“.tar”* (in this case the files will be extracted), or *‘.wylioapp”* (we are creating recursively the project folder).

-12. recursiveCreating(necesarry)
+recursiveCreating(necesarry)
 """""""""""""""""""""""""""""""""""""
 Generates the project tree structure with paths and names. **“necessary”** is an object representing the details about every file within the project